 Takes 2-3 minutes.
 The form guides you through the important choices.

-Lattice AI creates your PROJECT_GUIDE.md and sets up Lattice Core: stack, AI rules, CI/CD workflows, verification, and editor-specific guardrails.
+Lattice AI creates your PROJECT_GUIDE.md, stack plan, AI rules, CI/CD workflows, verification, and editor-specific guardrails.

 Project Builder outputs a single npx command customized for your exact project configuration.

-One brief becomes the plan, the guardrails, and the bootstrapped setup your AI can use immediately.
+One brief becomes the plan, the guardrails, and a provider-aware setup package your AI can use immediately.

 A shared blueprint you and your AI can return to instead of starting every new chat from scratch.